Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Abstract

 \section{Abstract}

 The electronic properties of a material depend on the spatial freedom of the electron wavefunction.
 A well-known example is graphite, which is a conventional gapless semiconductor, while a single layer of it, graphene, exhibits extremely high electronic conductivity.
-Nevertheless, graphene ribbons can have different physical properties, such as a tunable band gap, from gapless to large band gap semiconductor.
-The purpose of this study is to investigate the electronic structure of graphene few-layers composed of a layer of graphene nanoribbons and graphene sheet(s), where quasi-one-dimensional nanoribbons can interact with two-dimensional sheet of graphite.
-Using the tight-binding model for graphite, we show how different configuration of such heterostructures can affect the electronic structure, in which is different from their components electronic structure.
-Namely, a gap of ~0.6 eV can be opened in a bilayer configuration composed of a layer of gapless armchair nanoribbon stacked on graphene.
+Nevertheless, graphene ribbons can have different physical properties, such as a tunable band gap, ranging from gapless to a large band gap semiconductor.
+The purpose of this study is to investigate the electronic structure of few-layer graphene composed of a layer of graphene nanoribbons and graphene sheet(s), where quasi-one-dimensional nanoribbons can interact with a two-dimensional sheet of graphite.
+Using the tight-binding model for graphite, we show how different configurations of such heterostructures can affect the electronic structure, which is different from that of their components.
+Our results show that systems composed of semiconducting AGNRs can not be seen as two separate systems.
+Namely, a local gap of $\sim$0.6 eV at the Dirac point for dispersive bands can be opened in a bilayer configuration composed of a layer of gapless armchair nanoribbon stacked on graphene.
+We demonstrate that the band steepness in these structures can be tuned, highlighting their potential for electronic applications.

 \textbf{Keywords:} heterostructure, graphene, multilayer, electronic properties